Mdbaker19/ssd1309Build/README.md

+SSd1309 with pi pico for python convert bitmaps

 Will function as a holder for the arduino prjects to git Bit map conversion JS for arduino SSD 1309 display from canvas drawings